tekntrash/oculusdobotcontrol/README.md

-# oculusdobotcontrol
+# OculusDobotControl

+## Overview

-This project integrates a Dobot V1 with an Oculus Quest 1 using the Oculus Reader repo from RAIL Berkeley (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader), allowing the control of its coordinates and the opening and closing of the suction pump
+This project facilitates the integration of a Dobot V1 robotic arm with an Oculus Quest 1 headset using the Oculus Reader repository from RAIL Berkeley (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader).
+It enables control over the robotic arm's coordinates and the operation of the suction pump.

-It is designed to work on the very first Dobot robotic arm model which used the beta protocol.
-This protocol was later changed and is used in newer models such as the Magician.
-These are much simpler to operate, as all you have to do is to use the pydobot library found at https://pypi.org/project/pydobot/.
-This code shows how to import it, but uses regular serial commands to control the dobot: you can edit it to simply use the commands from the pydobot library (much easier!)
+The system is specifically designed for the original Dobot robotic arm model, which utilizes the beta protocol.
+This protocol has since been updated in newer models such as the Dobot Magician, which simplifies operation through the use of the `pydobot` library available at https://pypi.org/project/pydobot/.
+While this code demonstrates basic serial command control, it can be adapted to utilize the more user-friendly `pydobot` library commands.

-You will need to find what port is the Dobot using: a simple way is just typing "dir /dev/tty*" with and without the dobot connected and seeing which port shows up.
-Then replace that text for the "/dev/ttyACM0" found in this file

-**INSTRUCTIONS**
+To identify the appropriate port for the Dobot, execute the command `dir /dev/tty*` with and without the Dobot connected, and observe which port appears.
+Replace "/dev/ttyACM0" in the code with the correct port identifier.

+## Instructions

-1 - Install the git-lfs tool as instructed at the repo RAIL Berkeley (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader).
-This is CRITICAL, as if otherwise when you clone the repo it will not bring a required APK
+1. **Install Git Large File Storage (LFS)**: Follow the instructions provided in the RAIL Berkeley repository (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader).
+This step is critical as failing to install Git LFS will prevent the required APK from being cloned.

-2 - Clone the Oculus Reader repo from RAIL Berkeley (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader)
+2. **Clone the Oculus Reader Repository**: Clone the repository from RAIL Berkeley (https://github.com/rail-berkeley/oculus_reader/tree/main/oculus_reader).

-3 - Follow the instruction of the repo in terms of installing ADB, creating a development organization at Meta's website, setting up the oculus to developer mode, and allowing it to connect to your computer
+3. **Setup Oculus and ADB**:
+   - Install Android Debug Bridge (ADB) as per the repository instructions.
+   - Create a developer account on Meta’s website.
+   - Set the Oculus headset to Developer Mode and enable connectivity with your computer.

+4. **Add and Run the Script**:
-3 - Add the file novoreader.py of this repo to the oculus_reader/oculus_reader folder of the Oculus Reader repo and run it.
-You can also run the original file reader.py to just use the Oculus
+   - Place the `novoreader.py` file from this repository into the `oculus_reader/oculus_reader` directory of the Oculus Reader repository and execute it.
+Alternatively, you may run the original `reader.py` file to use the Oculus headset without the added Dobot control functionality.

+5. **Verify and Configure ADB**:
-4 - This file will detect if ADB is installed and running (otherwise will start a daemon), if the oculus is responding, and will install an APK in the oculus to read the commands from the oculus headset and handsets.
-You will see in the Oculus the RAIL Oculus Teleoperation program running (see printscreen)
+   - The script will check for ADB installation, initiate a daemon if necessary, confirm Oculus responsiveness, and install an APK on the Oculus headset to facilitate command reading from the headset and controllers.
+The RAIL Oculus Teleoperation program should appear on the Oculus (see screenshot).

+6. **Prevent Oculus Headset Sleep Mode**:
-5 - You will notice that unless you keep the headset on, it will stop receive commands.
-To prevent it, do NOT use the technique of simply putting a piece of tape on the internal oculus sensor, as it just confuses it.
-Instead, install Sidequest in your computer and go to "Device Settings and Tools", and click on "Disable proximity sensor".
-This is the most foolproof method (others such as one that uses the oculus software do not stay put).
-See the attached picture
+   - To maintain continuous command reception, avoid using tape on the internal Oculus sensor, as it may cause malfunctions.
+Instead, install Sidequest on your computer, navigate to "Device Settings and Tools," and select "Disable proximity sensor" to reliably prevent the headset from going to sleep (refer to the attached picture).

+7. **Control the Dobot**:
-6 - You can use now the left handset's joystick to control the X and Y axis of the dobot and the right handset's joystick to control the Z and rotation axis, and the left handset's trigger button to open and close the suction pump
+   - Use the left controller's joystick to adjust the Dobot's X and Y axes, the right controller's joystick for the Z axis and rotation, and the left controller's trigger button to control the suction pump.

-**TO DO**<br>
+## Future Enhancements

+1. **Enhanced Tracking**:
-1 - This file does not use the last_transforms read by the repo, only the buttons.
-That means that head and controller tracking data are simply ignored.
-It'd be interesting to control the dobot by, for example, moving the head
+   - The current implementation does not utilize the `last_transforms` data provided by the repository, which means head and controller tracking data are not utilized.
+Incorporating these features could enable control of the Dobot through head movements.

-2 - The x,y,z,r calculations are really simple: the code simply obtains the initial position of the robot and adds or substracts the x,y,z,r variables accordingly.

-3 - Reinforcement learning: it'd be useful if the movements were stored in order to train a model to later replicate it in, for example, picking up an orange and dropping it in a box
+2. **Improved Calculation Methods**:
+   - The current method for calculating X, Y, Z, and rotation values is rudimentary, simply modifying the robot's initial position based on the joystick inputs.
+More sophisticated methods could be developed for better precision and control.

+3. **Reinforcement Learning**:
+   - Implementing reinforcement learning could be beneficial for storing movement patterns and training models to replicate complex tasks, such as picking up objects and placing them in designated locations.